 “I’ve stopped 20 years of trying to do the ‘right’ thing.
 To be kind to myself and to be open to all the wonderful possibilities the world presents.
 I’ve experienced true acceptance in the most wonderful of settings.”
 Dan Woodward

 “I’ve done this sort of thing before because I love it – whether it’s a weekend Escaping to the Woods, or camping and marathon running in Uganda, it’s always been great.
 But nothing quite like this.
 Somehow this was different.
 The people, the place, the conversations, the timing — it all just worked for me on a different level.”
 Sarah Jordan

 “I found my tribe.
 People to share my ideas with and offer my skills to.
 What changed?
 A level of confidence, a desire to say yes to more things, to believe in the power of connection.
 I also reached out to my sister after being estranged after conversations at camp and we are now connecting again.”
 Sophie Kramhøft

-Summercamp will be back again from 15–17 Sept 2017.
-There will only be 100 tickets available.
+Summercamp will be back again from 15–17 Sept 2017 for its 5th birthday.
+As of April 2oth there were less than 40 tickets.
 Apply to join us at www.happystartupsummer.camp